Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Methods: physical quantities for discussing phase transitions and finite-size scaling

 \subsection{Binder parameter}

 The non-differentiability of the magnetization, as expressed in Eq.~\eqref{supp_eq_def_magnetization_001_001}, and the divergence of susceptibility, as defined in Eq.~\eqref{supp_eq_def_specific_heat_001_001}, are fundamental characteristics of phase transitions.
-However, in numerical experiments, encountering challenges in achieving the thermodynamic limit ($N \to \infty$) due to finite system sizes is common.
-Consequently, analysis utilizing the Binder parameter is often preferred~\cite{Sandvik_001, Landau_001}.
+However, in numerical experiments, encountering challenges in taking the thermodynamic limit $N \to \infty$ due to finite-system sizes is common.
+Consequently, analysis using the Binder parameter is often preferred~\cite{Sandvik_001, Landau_001}.
 The Binder parameter is defined as follows:

-It is noteworthy that when $\bm{M}$ is sampled from the Gaussian function with $K$ degrees of freedom, $\frac{\langle M^4 \rangle}{\langle M^2 \rangle^2}$ evaluates to $\frac{K^2-1}{(K-1)^2}$.
-Consequently, Eq.~\eqref{supp_eq_def_Binder_parameter_001_001} equals 0 for the disordered state and 1 when all the spin variables assume the same value.
-It is known that at the critical point, the temperature dependence of the Binder parameter, as defined in Eq.~\eqref{supp_eq_def_Binder_parameter_001_001}, for different system sizes has an intersection.
-Moreover, it is also recognized to diverge negatively at non-critical phase transition points.
+It is noteworthy that when $\bm{M}$ is sampled from a Gaussian distribution with $K$ degrees of freedom, $\langle M^4 \rangle / \langle M^2 \rangle^2$ evaluates to $K^2-1 / (K-1)^2$.
+Consequently, Eq.~\eqref{supp_eq_def_Binder_parameter_001_001} equals zero for the disordered state and one when all the spin variables assume the same value.
+It is known that at the critical point, the temperature dependence of the Binder parameter, as defined in Eq.~\eqref{supp_eq_def_Binder_parameter_001_001}, for different system sizes intersects.
+Moreover, it is also recognized that it diverges negatively at non-critical phase transition points, that is, the first-order phase transition.
 Hence, the method of investigating the system size dependence of the Binder parameter, as defined in Eq.~\eqref{supp_eq_def_Binder_parameter_001_001}, has become standard for identifying phase transition points in numerical computations.
-From a statistical perspective, the Binder parameter is analogous to kurtosis; it quantifies the tailedness of probability distributions.
+From a statistical perspective, the Binder parameter is analogous to kurtosis, as it quantifies the tailedness of probability distributions.